To Err Is Human; To Annotate, SILICON? Toward Robust Reproducibility in LLM Annotation: Introduction

-We address this critical gap by first formalizing an analytical decomposition of measurement error in LLM annotation.
-Specifically, measurement error is partitioned into four sources: (1) guideline-induced error from inconsistent annotation criteria, (2) baseline-induced error from unreliable human reference standards, (3) prompt-induced error from suboptimal meta-instruction formatting, and (4) model-induced error from architectural differences across LLMs.
-We then propose SILICON methodology (\textbf{S}ystematic \textbf{I}nference with \textbf{L}LMs for \textbf{I}nformation \textbf{C}lassification and \textbf{N}otation), as illustrated in Figure~\ref{fig:how_to_graph}, which provides intervention strategies for each source of error.
-Furthermore, motivated by the observation that human annotation benefits from multiple labels \citep{ipeirotis_repeated_2014}, we present a cost-effective methodology of multi-LLM labeling, where only the low-confidence items receive additional labels using different models.
-Finally, we introduce regression-based statistical equivalence test to ensure robust reproducibility across multiple LLMs.
+To address robust reproducibility in LLM annotation, we first present an analytical framework that decomposes measurement error into four sources: (1) guideline-induced error from inconsistent annotation criteria, (2) baseline-induced error from unreliable human reference standards, (3) prompt-induced error from suboptimal meta-instruction formatting, and (4) model-induced error from architectural differences across LLMs.
+We then instantiate this framework in the SILICON workflow (\textbf{S}ystematic \textbf{I}nference with \textbf{L}LMs for \textbf{I}nformation \textbf{C}lassificati\textbf{o}n and \textbf{N}otation).
+Part I of Figure~\ref{fig:how_to_graph} visualizes how to achieve measurement error reduction as a prerequisite toward robust reproducibility.

-To empirically evaluate the effectiveness of SILICON workflow in reducing measurement error, we test multiple state-of-the-art LLMs across seven cases that are representative in management research.
-These include binary classification, multi-label classification, and multi-class classification tasks.
-Topic-wise, the tasks include business proposal evaluation \citep{obermeier_decentralized_2024}, review attribute detection \citep{liu_large-scale_2019}, intent classification and breakdown analysis from customer support dialogs, affective content evaluation \citep{cheng_support_2024}, language toxicity detection \citep{saha_rise_2023}, criticism stance detection \citep{peng_dynamics_2022}, and sentiment analysis \citep{sen_human_2020}.